A Weaker Notion of Atomicity in Integral Domains: Introduction

 \section{Introduction}

 The classical theory of factorization in integral domains originates in the nineteenth-century work of Kummer, Dedekind, and Kronecker, whose efforts to restore unique factorization in algebraic number rings led to the creation of ideals and the foundational tools of modern commutative algebra.
 As the subject developed, attention naturally expanded from the uniqueness of factorization to the more basic question of the existence of factorizations.
 By the mid-twentieth century, the concepts of irreducible and prime elements had become standard, and the notion of an \emph{atomic domain}---a domain in which every nonunit factors into irreducibles---emerged as the fundamental baseline in factorization theory.
 The notion of atomic domain was introduced by Cohn in \cite{C68}.
+It is well known that every Noetherian domain is atomic.
+Indeed, the Noetherian property implies the ascending chain condition on principal ideals (ACCP), and any domain satisfying ACCP is atomic; see \cite{AAZ90} for further details.

 However, it soon became clear that atomicity is far too restrictive for many natural classes of non-Noetherian domains.
-Valuation domains with dense value groups, integer-valued polynomial rings, and an array of pullback constructions often contain elements that admit no factorization at all.
-Throughout the 1970s--1990s, work by Anderson, Anderson, Zafrullah, and others systematically demonstrated that large families of integral domains lie strictly below atomicity, yet still exhibit meaningful factorization-like behavior (see \cite{AAZ90,AAZ92}).
+Valuation domains with dense value groups, integer-valued polynomial rings, and an array of pullback constructions often contain nonunit elements that admit no factorization into irreducibles.
+Throughout the 1980s--1990s, work by Anderson, Anderson, Zafrullah, and others systematically demonstrated that large families of integral domains lie strictly below atomicity, yet still exhibit meaningful factorization-like behavior (see \cite{AAZ90,AAZ92}).
 This recognition led to the introduction of several weaker notions of atomicity, designed to measure how far a domain deviates from the classical atomic condition while still retaining some structural control via irreducibles.